dowdio/dowdio.github.io/_posts/2016-10-22-software-development.md

 ---
 published: true
 ---
 Software development is the application of psychology to computer science with the very real constraint of economics.
-It's just budgets, code, and people all the way down.
+It's budgets, code, and people all the way down.

 The people are my favorite part of the process.
 We're all unique but with the same underlying emotions.
 I can honestly say after 10+ years that I don't enjoy crowds much anymore.